Nyberg Automobile: Nyberg Works – Anderson, Indiana

 Henry Nyberg and investors bought the Rider-Lewis automobile factory and equipment in Anderson, Indiana.
 Consolidated Automobile Company, later changed to Nyberg Automobile Company was the incorporation for the Anderson operations but it continued publicly to be called the Nyberg Automobile Works.
 The first Nyberg rolled out of the factory on March 30, 1911.

 Nyberg's were largely "assembled cars", first offering a four-cylinder touring car and expanding to a six-cylinder car in 1912.
 Excelsior and Rutenber engines were used and cars were priced between $1,300 and $2,500,.
 Roadsters and Touring cars were the staple product with limousines available.
 Nyberg experimented with a fire truck and several other truck products that were not pursued.

 The factory built a racing car which Harry Endicott qualified and drove in the 1913 Indianapolis 500.
 The car finished 21st, retiring due to transmission failure.

 Nyberg Works – Chattanooga, Tennessee

 In February 1912, a manufacturing plant was established and a separate organization of the Nyberg Automobile Works was set up for Chattanooga.
 It started with a capital stock of $150,000 investment by C.E.James, John A. Patten, Z.C.
 Patten Jr., Henry Nyberg, F.H.
 Dowler and G. H. Miller.
 The plant employed 100 workers and expected to produce ten cars a week.

 A Chattanooga built Nyberg Six-45 Tourabout ran the July, 1912 Indiana Four-States Tour, which covered a distance of 1,224.8 miles on roads in Ohio, West Virginia, Kentucky, and Indiana.
+The last two known Nybergs are located in Chattanooga, Tennessee on display at The Coker Museum at Honest Charley Speed Shop.